-This Proxy Statement is delivered and solicited on behalf of the Board of Directors of Oil-Dri Corporation of America, a Delaware corporation, in connection with the virtual 2021 Annual Meeting of Stockholders (the "2021 Annual Meeting") to be held at 9:30 a.m., Central Time, on Wednesday, December 8, 2021, notice of which accompanies this Proxy Statement, and at any adjournment of the meeting.
-The Notice Regarding the Availability of Proxy Materials (the "Notice") is being distributed, and the Notice of Annual Meeting of Stockholders, this Proxy Statement and form of proxy are being made available on the Internet, on or about October 26, 2021.
-In addition, we encourage you to review our Annual Report on Form 10-K that was filed on October 13, 2021.
-Our Form 10-K should not be deemed to be part of this Proxy Statement.
+This Proxy Statement is delivered and solicited on behalf of the Board of Directors of Oil-Dri Corporation of America, a Delaware corporation, in connection with the virtual 2022 Annual Meeting of Stockholders (the "2022 Annual Meeting") to be held at 9:30 a.m., Central Time, on Wednesday, December 7, 2022, notice of which accompanies this Proxy Statement, and at any adjournment of the meeting.
+The Notice Regarding the Availability of Proxy Materials (the "Notice") is being distributed, and the Notice of Annual Meeting of Stockholders, this Proxy Statement and form of proxy are being made available on the Internet, on or about October 25, 2022.
+In addition, we encourage you to review our Annual Report on Form 10-K that was filed on October 13, 2022.
+Unless expressly stated herein, our Form 10-K should not be deemed to be part of this Proxy Statement.

-As a stockholder, you are invited to attend the virtual 2021 Annual Meeting and are requested to vote on the items of business described in this Proxy Statement.
-This Proxy Statement includes information that we are required to provide to you under the United States Securities and Exchange Commission ("SEC") rules and is designed to assist you in voting your shares.
-Whenever we refer in this Proxy Statement to the "2021 Annual Meeting," we are also referring to any meeting that results from an adjournment of the 2021 Annual Meeting.
-Except as otherwise indicated herein or as the context otherwise requires, references to the "Company," "we," "us" or "our" refer to Oil-Dri Corporation of America.
+As a stockholder, you are invited to attend the virtual 2022 Annual Meeting and are requested to vote on the items of business described in this Proxy Statement.
+This Proxy Statement includes information that we are required to provide to you under rules and regulations promulgated by the United States Securities and Exchange Commission ("SEC") and is designed to assist you in voting your shares.
+Whenever we refer in this Proxy Statement to the "2022 Annual Meeting," we are also referring to any meeting that results from an adjournment of the 2022 Annual Meeting.
+Except as otherwise indicated herein or as the context otherwise requires, references to the "Company," "we," "us" or "our" refer to Oil-Dri Corporation of America under the rules promulgated by the SEC.

 In 2018, the SEC adopted amendments that raised the threshold for qualifying as a "smaller reporting company" ("SRC").
-Oil-Dri met the qualifications of an SRC as of January 31, 2021; therefore, this Proxy Statement reflects several of the scaled disclosure requirements that SRCs may utilize.
+Oil-Dri met the qualifications of an SRC as of January 31, 2022; therefore, this Proxy Statement reflects several of the scaled disclosure requirements that SRCs may utilize.